 A key advantage to working with outside entities (Upstart is one of several fintechs Alliant works with) is the ability to cast a wider net for loans.
 When Upstart lines up a new borrower for Alliant, the credit union gains not only a new loan but a new member to whom it can cross-sell additional products and services.

-The credit union’s arrangement with Upstart relies on a unique arrangement.
-Underlying the deal is the need to find fresh sources of credit demand.
-At this point the deal is focused on unsecured personal loans, says Charles Krawitz, SVP, Chief Capital Markets Office and Head of Commercial Lending for Alliant.
+At this point, the focus of the deal with Upstart is unsecured personal loans, says Charles Krawitz, SVP, Chief Capital Markets Office and Head of Commercial Lending for Alliant.

 Advantages of Tapping a Third-Party Entrant

 Upstart, through its Upstart Referral Network, promotes consumer loans to a national online audience.
-Consumers apply digitally for credit and are first evaluated by the company’s artificial intelligence process for creditworthiness and to receive a rate offer.
+Consumers apply digitally for credit and are first evaluated by the company’s artificial intelligence process for creditworthiness.
 Then the system matches the applicant’s user profile to the credit criteria and other customer profile factors of participating financial institutions.